 At Michigan Medicine, we strive to provide superior multidisciplinary dialysis access care for patients with end stage renal disease.
 After hours, including nights and weekends, routine messages and referrals may be communicated via voicemail or fax, and the dialysis access coordinators will respond the following business day.
 Urgent and emergent issues after hours are triaged via M-Line (800) 962-3555.

-The Michigan Dialysis Services is located on the first floor of the Taubman Center.
+The Multidisciplinary Dialysis Access Center is located on the first floor of the Taubman Center.
 The Interventional Nephrology Unit (INU) is located adjacent to the Acute Dialysis Unit on the 7th floor of University Hospital.

 Hours of Operation: Monday – Friday 7:00 A.M. – 5:00 P.M.